 What:

-The site of Horseshoe Canyon was a Provincial Recreation Area, which is now owned and maintained by Kneehill County.
-The Canyon is a bit of a shock while you drive on Highway 9, a corridor which leads to the large badlands of the Red Deer River.
+The Horseshoe Canyon site was a Provincial Recreation Area, now owned and maintained by Kneehill County.
+The Canyon is a bit of a surprise as you drive along Highway 9, a corridor leading to the large badlands along the Red Deer River.
 However, while you drive along, you mostly see flat prairies and farmland.
-A short turn off the highway takes you to Horseshoe Canyon, a deep section of badlands in the middle of the prairies, the formation of which dates back to the Cretaceous period.
+A short turnoff from the highway takes you to Horseshoe Canyon, a deep section of badlands in the middle of the prairies, whose formation dates back to the Cretaceous period.

 The area includes a rest stop and washroom, as well as a private campground.
-You can also access trailheads at the parking lot, which take you into and around Horseshoe Canyon.
-There is a unique plant and wildlife to see, ancient layers of rock,
+You can also access trailheads at the parking lot that lead into and around Horseshoe Canyon.
+There are unique plants and wildlife to see, as well as ancient layers of rock,

 How to get there: